mitander/membank/docs/ASSERTION_GUIDELINES.md

 ## 1. Protocol Overview

-This document specifies the two-tier assertion framework for Kausal.
+This document specifies the two-tier assertion framework.
 Its purpose is to enforce system integrity by providing robust error detection during development while maintaining explicit fail-fast behavior for unrecoverable conditions in production.

 ## 2. Assertion Directives